What causes some teams to achieve remarkable results and others to flounder?

 Three interesting things happen when the two volunteers share their experience.

 First, I’m struck by the similarity of the experiences shared by the two volunteers.
 Wherever I go, I find the situations being described are almost always extremely difficult challenges in high-stakes situations.
-That challenging situation—and the fulfillment that comes from overcoming adversity to achieve a stated objective—contributes to the power of the memory, and it demonstrates the critical nature of accountability.
+That challenging situation-and the fulfillment that comes from overcoming adversity to achieve a stated objective-contributes to the power of the memory, and it demonstrates the critical nature of accountability.
+Sometimes it could be because of a lack of adequate resources for task management.
+It is especially seen in the marketing field where different teams are required to collaborate on different projects.

 Second, there’s typically some overlap between the characteristics of a high-performing team described by the two volunteers.
 After they share the characteristics of their high-performing team, I share my list.